HarjiiBoss/northwind-customer-analysis/README.md

 - **Database**: W3Schools Northwind Database
 - **Language**: SQL (MySQL)
 - **Tools**: TablePlus, GitHub for version control

+## 🛠️ SQL Skills Demonstrated
+- Aggregate functions (COUNT, MIN, MAX, AVG)
+- Subqueries for filtering and comparison
+- NOT IN for exclusion logic
+- GROUP BY for data aggregation
+- ORDER BY with CAST for data type handling
+- Data quality assessment and handling

 ## 📁 Project Structure
 ```